MariusBoucard/pingPongDelay/ReadMe.md

     As well, we will need to create interface for parameters and setters and all Define an abstract standard

+    As Toggle bow ain't working, will have to work with slider to perform change on the buttons between time and notes mode

+    Add all the different ping pong modes

+    Refactor GUI

 ## Use it
     To use this code and play with, install juce, add the relevant foleys librairy gui module and clone this repository.
     Then every thing should work.